Ach Gott, vom Himmel sieh darein, BWV 2: 4

 The bass recitative, "Die Armen sind verstört" (The wretched are confused), is accompanied by the strings.
 It changes to arioso during the middle section, which lets God respond to the pleas of the sinners: "Ich muss ihr Helfer sein" (I must be their helper).
 Even in the outer sections, the string writing enforces a certain rigidity of the rhythm.

 5

 The tenor aria, "Durchs Feuer wird das Silber rein, durchs Kreuz das Wort bewährt erfunden."
-(Through fire, silver is purified, through the cross the Word is verified.), is accompanied by a concerto of the oboes and strings.
+(Through fire silver is purified, through the cross the Word is verified.), is accompanied by a concerto of the oboes and strings.
 The instruments are first silent in the middle section, but return for its transition to the da capo with the words "Im Kreuz und Tod geduldig sein" (be patient in cross-bearing and distress).
-Gardiner notes that the instrumental music suggests "liquid movement or the flow of molten metal", and reminds of Bach's interest in coins and precious metals, and of contemporary alchemists in Dresden trying to turn base metal to gold for August the Strong, but making porcelain instead.
+Gardiner notes that the instrumental music suggests "liquid movement or the flow of molten metal", and recalls Bach's interest in coins and precious metals, and of contemporary alchemists in Dresden trying to turn base metal to gold for August the Strong, but making porcelain instead.